 The White-bellied Sea-Eagle Haliaeetus leucogaster is a fairly common sight along the coasts and inland rivers of Australia, as well as further afield.
 However, little is known about their complete breeding cycle from nest building to fledging.
 The Discovery Centre provides a place to investigate their habitat, habits and how we can help them survive long term.

 The current pair of Parramatta River Sea-Eagles is often seen during the day on their prominent mangrove perch, loafing or feeding on a mullet or other fish from the wetlands.
 They may also be seen soaring overhead on up-swept wings.

 Other birds that can be spotted in and around the Centre include:

 Park at the end of Jamieson Street and follow the signs.

 Please note, The BirdLife Discovery Centre is not open to the public on weekdays

-There are free guided bird walks departing from the Armory Visitor Centre on the last Sunday of every month at 10am.
+There are free guided bird walks departing from the Newington Armoury Bicycle Hire by the river (not at the Discovery Centre) on the last Sunday of every month at 10am.
 Here, people of all ages can spot and identify all sorts of bird species on a one-hour walk led by knowledgeable guides.

 BirdLife Southern NSW operates out of our Sydney office, also home to the BirdLife Discovery Centre.